Birds of Southern Africa – Review

 Any method provides a page number directing the reader right to the correct page and they’re all very easy to use.
 Less experienced safari tourists will probably get the most use out of the illustrated quick reference, while people on guided tours and guided safaris will benefit most from the common name indexes.

 The bulk of the field guide is laid out with information and range of each bird species on the left page and two or more full-color images of each species on the right.
-The images depict each species perched, in flight, and some species also have images also denote different stages of development or breeding (adolescent, breeding, non-breeding).
+The images depict each species perched, in flight, and some species also have images also denote different stages of development or breeding (juvenile, adolescent, breeding, non-breeding).
 The information on each bird is very concise and explains appearance, plumage appearance during certain seasons or stages of life, size, wingspan, voices, and the status and biology of the species.
 Each species’ information comes in a single paragraph about the same size as this one and is accompanied by a small map showing the estimated range of that species, along with a few unlabeled reference points of major cities (Johannesburg, Pretoria, Harare).